moonmeister/wp-graphql-voyager/readme.txt

 == Description ==

-Brings the GraphiQL IDE to the WP-Admin, with Authentication built-in.
+Brings GraphQL Voyager to the WP-Admin, with Authentication built-in.